mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 - Relevant coursework under education can be helpful
 - Typically order experience chronologically, but don't be afraid to put more relevant experience first
 - Most important info should be in first third of the page
-- Include links to portfolio, Linkedin, GitHub, etc
+- Include links to portfolio, LinkedIn, GitHub, etc
 - No images
 - No address, but location can be helpful
 - Keep it black and white